NatronGitHub/Natron/Documentation/source/guide/thenodes-merge-merge.rst

 Merge Node
 ==========

-Merge is the node that allows to stack imeges one ontop of the other.
+The Merge node allows one to complete compositing operations, by default it places image data from A overtop B with an "over" operation.

 Usage
 -----